 If the Monitoring Body becomes aware of any non-compliance of an adherent Cloud Service, the Monitoring Body can request the CSP to take specific measures ceasing any further infringement by the Cloud Service concerned.
-The Complaints Panel of the Monitoring Body shall take the appropriate action with regards to the sanctions and remedies pursuant to Section 7.9.
+Therefore, the Monitoring Body shall notify the Complaints Panel, which then shall take the appropriate action with regards to the sanctions and remedies pursuant to Section 7.9; this procedure only applies if the Cloud Service is listed as current and verified as compliant.

-In the event that the verification of compliance of a Cloud Service is revoked, the Secretariat shall delete that particular Cloud Service from the public register.
+In the event that the verification of compliance of a Cloud Service is revoked, the Secretariat shall delete that particular Cloud Service from the public register; the Monitoring Body shall inform the competent supervisory authority accordingly.
 The CSP shall cease to make reference to the Code or the Compliance Mark with regards to the Cloud Service concerned in any of its documentation or publications, including its website.